alx-sch/42_get_next_line/README.md

 Use Valgrind, a memory analysis tool, to detect memory leaks in your program: `valgrind ./TEST`.

 ## Error Handling
 Due to the project's strict specifications, get_next_line() is designed to either return the read line or NULL for all other cases, making it impossible to differentiate between reaching EOF and encountering errors.

-In future projects, I would adjust the prototype to `int get_next_line(int fd, char **line) `.
-This modification would enable the return value to indicate success or error (e.g. '1' for success, '0' for EOF, '-1' for invalid input, '-2' for binary data, '-3' for failed memory allocation, and so on).
-Additionally, incorporating 'perror' messages within get_next_line functions would help to provide more information to the user:
+For future projects, consider adjusting the prototype to int `get_next_line(int fd, char **line)`.
+This modification would allow the return value to indicate success or error (e.g., '1' for success, '0' for EOF, '-1' for invalid input, '-2' for binary data, '-3' for failed memory allocation, etc.).
+Additionally, incorporating 'perror' messages within get_next_line functions would help provide more detailed information to the user:
 ```C
 int	main(void)
 {